 Technically, yes.
 But practically, no.

 While the recycling of alkaline batteries does exist, they are more expensive to process and they don’t contain valuable materials like other types of batteries do.
-Thus there is no financial incentive to recycle them unless mandated by law.
+Thus there is no financial incentive to recycle them, so they are only recycled when mandated by law.

 Are there laws about battery disposal/recycling?